Reactor™ - The manual

 Current:Offset:[int]Returns the value with [int] added to it.YesYesYes

-Current:BufferTimeToNowReturns the time in milliseconds from the buffered value time out to the current time.Yes--
+Current:BufferTimeToNowReturns the time in milliseconds from the buffered value timeout to the current time.Yes--

 Confirm:[int]Changes the value only locally, waiting to be confirmed for [int] milliseconds.Yes--